In case that you still have any doubts please contact us by phone at +34 972 89 20 31 or email [email protected]

 The resort of La Molina is located in the Cerdanya region of Catalonia, close to the town of Alp.
 You can reach the resort on public transport (train and bus).
 Detailed information on how to get here by car and public transport, as well as maps of the area and more specific location information, are included in the location section of this website.

-The La Molina ski resort opens the ski lifts to the public at 9.00 h and closes them at 16.30 h.
-The resort’s head offices are open from 8.30 h to 18 h every day.
+La Molina ski resort opens its ski lifts to the public at 9.00 am and closes at 5.00 pm.
+Central office hours are from 8:30 a.m. to 6 p.m. daily.
 For more information, consult the Opening hours.

 Yes, during the winter season lost property is taken to the head offices where it is registered and kept for 6 months.
 The telephone number is (+34) 972 89 20 31.